prebid/Prebid.js/modules/mobianRtdProvider.md

 Key: mobianThemes

-Possible values: Various, but some examples include "Skincare", "Food" and "Nightlife"
+Possible values: Various, but some examples include "skincare", "food" and "nightlife"

 Description: Themes are a wide classification of content categorization, taking into account the content and context to label the content with a theme.
 A given piece of content can have multiple themes.